nragland37/my-portfolio/README.md

 ## Acknowledgments

 This project was inspired by an open-source website, which provided a strong foundation for my own work.
-I modernized the project by updating dependencies, refactoring deprecated code, and implementing new features and custom logic, making it my own.
+I modernized the project by updating dependencies, refactoring deprecated code, and implementing new features and custom logic.
+I'm proud of how I transformed it into something uniquely my own, while keeping the original vision intact.

 Special thanks to [Brittany Chiang](https://github.com/bchiang7) for the inspiration!